mirshapovalovak/YouTube-View-Bot/README.md

-# 🚀 YouTube Booster 5.0 - YouTube Views Bot
+# 🚀 YouTube View Bot - YouTube Booster 5.0
 YouTube Booster is a tool designed to promote your YouTube channel, helping you increase views, engagement, and audience growth.

 By simulating views, likes, subscriptions, and comments, it enhances your channel’s metrics and encourages YouTube to recommend and rank your videos more favorably.
 This creates the appearance of strong audience engagement.